-We evaluate the performance of the inversion by using three a priori emission datasets, (i) one based on Van Damme et al. (2018) calculations (hereafter "VD" corresponding to VDgrlf emissions from Evangeliou et al. (2021)), (ii) the ECLIPSEv6b inventory (Klimont, 2022; Klimont et al., 2017) (combined with biomass burning emissions from GFEDv4 (Giglio et al., 2013)) as the most recent one (denoted as "EC6G4"), and (iii) the average of four emission inventories for ammonia, except for these two mentioned before, "EGG" (see previous section), and "NE" calculated from IASI (Infrared Atmospheric Sounding Interferometer) observation (Evangeliou et al., 2021) (denoted as "avgEENV").
-To account for the spatiotemporal impact of the lockdown on the European emissions, we corrected prior emission inventories of ammonia (only the bottom-up EGG, EC6G4; the top-down ones are based on satellite measurements where possible changes due to COVID-19 have been captured) for 2020 using adjustment factors (AFs) adopted from Doumbia et al. (2021).
-The same was done for $SO_2$ and $NO_x$ (precursors of sulfuric and nitric acid in the atmosphere) in EGG that was used to calculate ammonia's loss rates using LMDz-OR-INCA model (see section 2.2).
-This dataset provides, for the January-August 2020 period, gridded AFs at a 0.1°×0.1° resolution on a daily resolution for transportation (road, air and ship traffic), power generation, industry and residential sectors.
+We evaluate the performance of the inversion using three a priori emission datasets: (i) one based on the Van Damme et al. (2018) calculations (hereafter "VD", corresponding to VDgrlf emissions from Evangeliou et al., 2021); (ii) the ECLIPSEv6b inventory (Zbigniew Klimont, personal communication, 2022; Klimont et al., 2017) combined with biomass burning emissions from GFEDv4 (Giglio et al., 2013) as the most recent one (denoted "EC6G4"); and (iii) the average of four emission inventories for ammonia except for the two mentioned before, "EGG" (see previous section) and "NE" calculated from IASI (Infrared Atmospheric Sounding Interferometer) observations (Evangeliou et al., 2021) (denoted "avgEENV").
+To account for the spatiotemporal impact of the lockdown on the European emissions, we corrected prior emission inventories of ammonia (only the bottom-up EGG and EC6G4, the top-down ones are based on satellite measurements where possible changes due to COVID-19 have been captured) for 2020 using the adjustment factors (AFs) adopted from Doumbia et al. (2021).
+The same was done for SO_2 and NO_x (precursors of sulfuric and nitric acid in the atmosphere) in EGG, which was used to calculate ammonia's loss rates using the LMDz-OR-INCA model (see Sect.
+2.2).
+This dataset provides, for the January- August 2020 period, gridded AFs at a $0.1^{\circ} \times 0.1^{\circ}$ resolution on a daily resolution for the transportation (road, air, and ship traffic), power generation, industry, and residential sectors.
 The quantification of AFs is based on activity data collected from different databases and previously published studies.
 These emission AFs have been applied to the CAMS global inventory, and the changes in emissions of the main pollutants have been assessed for different regions of the world in the first 6 months of 2020 (Doumbia et al., 2021).

-Figure 1 shows the comparison of prior and posterior concentrations against independent observations (observations that were not used in the inversion algorithm) from the EMEP network

-(https://emep.int/mscw/, Figure S 1) for January-July 2020.
-Note that prior concentrations of ammonia result by coupling the FLEXPART SRMs with prior emissions (from VD, ECLIPSEv6b and avgEENV), while posterior concentrations by coupling the SRMs with the calculated posterior emissions.
-In Figure 1 it is evident that the most accurate reconstruction of surface concentrations with respect to the EMEP observations was obtained using avgEENV as the a priori information, and therefore the results presented hereafter are based on this setup.
+Figure 1 shows the comparison of prior and posterior concentrations vs. independent observations (observations that were not used in the inversion algorithm) from the EMEP network (https://emep.int/mscw/, last access: 26 August 2024, Fig. S1) for January-July 2020.
+Note that prior concentrations of ammonia result from coupling the FLEX-PART SRMs with prior emissions (from VD, ECLIPSEv6b, and avgEENV), while posterior concentrations come from coupling the SRMs with the calculated posterior emissions.
+In Fig. 1, it is evident that the most accurate reconstruction of surface concentrations with respect to the EMEP observations was obtained using avgEENV as the a priori information, and therefore the results presented hereafter are based on this setup.
 We performed inversions for the first half of 2020 to assess the effect of lockdown measures on ammonia emissions, as well as the situation after lockdown measures were taken away (rebound period).
-To have a more generic view, we also performed inverse modelling calculations for the first half of each year between 2016-2019 (reference period).
-Then, we assess in impact of ammonia changes on aerosol formation (PM2.5), by feeding the posterior emissions to the LMDz-OR-INCA model and calculating the production of PM2.5.
+To have a more generic view, we also performed inverse modelling calculations for the first half of each year between 2016 and 2019 (reference period).
+Then, we assess the impact of ammonia changes on aerosol formation (PM2.5) by feeding the posterior emissions to the LMDz-OR-INCA model and calculating the production of PM{2.5}.